Application guide

 This program is intended for communities at risk of experiencing hate-motivated incidents or hate-motivated crimes, that belong to an eligible recipient class as defined in the Canada Community Security Program Website.

 A preliminary eligibility assessment is completed at the start of an application (Section 1).
-This to help organizations determine if they are likely to qualify for funding before continuing with the rest of their application.
+This is to help organizations determine if they are likely to qualify for funding before continuing with the rest of their application.
 A final determination on eligibility will be conducted once Public Safety Canada receives the application.

 What is the difference between a hate-crime or incident and a crime of opportunity?